ekhoroshun/CityGuide/README.md

 # City Guide
 This application is used to find information such as weather (current and forecast), pictures and news of any american city you are searching for.
-API based.
+API based (for Weather, News and Photo Gallery)